This page contains information for Summer 2019, for NSERC USRAs with professors from the Faculty of Science.

 Students from other universities may also apply.

 You cannot concurrently hold a SURA, Arts ARIA, McGill International Experience Award (formerly Schull Yang Award), or similar award.
 Exceptions to the above must be requested in advance.
-Consult the Office for Undergraduate Research in Science.

 The single most important thing is that your proposed supervisor must be a professor who holds an eligible active NSERC research grant.
 However, there are other requirements; please refer to our Eligible supervisors webpage for more details.